 This is an opportunity for the student to acquire skills for analysis of human motions and posture conforming to the laws, mechanics, and principles of anatomy.
 Fall.
 Prerequisite: Program admission and BIO 2489.
-Three semester hours

 EXERCISE AND SPORT SCIENCE 3304.
 EXERCISE PHYSIOLOGY.